Mrplayer1009/Pingumail/README.md

 # Pingumail

 Pingumail is a simple email sending service that allows you to send emails easily using a RESTful API.
+Pingumail is a service that work on linux CLI

 ## Features